taed2-2425q1-gced-upc/TAED2_Mates/docs/Dataset_card.md

 ### Supported Tasks and Leaderboards

-- ```mobilenet_v2```: The dataset can be used to train the model [Mobilenet v2](https://www.kaggle.com/models/google/mobilenet-v2), which consists of an SSD-based object detection model trained on Open Images V4 with ImageNet pre-trained MobileNet V2 as image feature extractor.
+This dataset can be used in various models which perform an image classification task.
+It is important to mention that it was found in Kaggle's [Playground Prediction Competition](https://www.kaggle.com/competitions/dog-breed-identification/overview), which was held from September 29th 2017 to February 28th 2018.
+7,525 entrants, 1,405 participants, 1,280 teams and 8,708 submission are some of the most relevant details of this competition as well as the models used: ```mobilenet_v2``` from Google and ```resent_50``` from TensorFlow.

 ### Languages
 American English